zktay/COMP2042_CW_hcyzt3/README.md

 ### Improvements to exisitng scenes.
 <ul>
-<li> New Buttons added to EndGameScene and NewGameScene with respective fucntion (EXIT, RESTART, NEW GAME).  </li>
+<li> New Buttons added to EndGameScene and WinGameScene with respective fucntion (EXIT, RESTART, NEW GAME).  </li>
 <li> GameScene will show user's username and their score above their game board.  </li>
 <li> A home button added to game board to let user back to main menu during the game, prompt will show to double confirm.  </li>
 <li> Border Radius for every cells to improve UX.  </li>